Keknokz/dad_jokes/README.md

 The second version has a file that you can add jokes too.
 Once you run the bot, it pick a random joke out of the files, it does this everytime you use !joke

+and the finaly version which has just been done, get jokes from reddit r/dadjokes